-The purpose of this report on internal control over compliance is solely to describe the scope of my testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance and the New Jersey OMB Circular 5-08.
+The purpose of this report on internal control over compliance is solely to describe the scope of my testing of internal control over compliance and the results of that testing based on the requirements of the New Jersey OMB Circular 5-08.
 Accordingly, this report is not suitable for any other purpose.

-Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance
+Report on Schedule of Expenditures of State Awards Required by the New Jersey OMB Circular 15-08

-I have audited the financial statements of the South Jersey Port Corporation as of and for the year ended December 31, 2018, and have issued my report thereon dated July 26, 2019, which contained an unmodified opinion on those financial statements.
+I have audited the financial statements of the South Jersey Port Corporation as of and for the year ended December 31, 2019, and have issued my report thereon dated July 13, 2020, which contained an unmodified opinion on those financial statements.
 My audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and New Jersey OMB Circular 15-08 and is not a required part of the financial statements.
+The accompanying schedule of expenditures of state awards is presented for purposes of additional analysis as required by the New Jersey OMB Circular 15-08 and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the schedule of expenditure of federal awards is fairly stated in all material respects in relation to the financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In my opinion, the schedule of expenditure of state awards is fairly stated in all material respects in relation to the financial statements as a whole.